HannoZ/MerriamWebster.NET/README.md

 ## About the libary
 The library contains two main folders: Parsing and Results.
 The Parsing folder contains a large number of (internal) classes to parse the result, the Results folder contains all the objects that are returned by MerriamWebsterSearch.
 All objects are documented with the texts from the official documentation, along with the display guidance notes from the documentation.

-The return type of the MerriamWebsterSearch search methods is a `ResultModel<Entry>`.
+The return type of the MerriamWebsterSearch search methods is a `ResultModel`.
 This model contains a collection of `Entry` objects.
-An entry is the central unit of a search result and contains a large number of properties that may, or may not, be present, depending on what was returned in the response.
-As of version 3 of this library, some APIs return a more specific type of entry with additional properties that are only present for a certain API.
-Spanish-English dictionary: ``SpanishEnglishEntry``, Medical dictionary: ``MedicalEntry``.
+An entry is the central unit of a search result and contains a large number of properties that may, or may not, be present, depending on what was returned in the response and which API was used.

 Now comes the difficult part, even in the parsed objects: the actual defining texts are found as follows: Entry > Definitions > SenseSequences > Senses > DefiningTexts
 (see code sample below)